muktapalshikar/mBONITA/README.md

   - plainRules - plain text representation of the rules in the ERS
   - randomERSIndividual - random individual from the ERS
   - minLocalSearchError - lowest error for the rules tried for each node

-### Node importance scores

-Importance scores are stored as node attributes in the **xyz_rules.graphml** files generated after the node importance score calculation step (Step 2 above).
-These graphml files can be visualized in software such as Gephi or Cytoscape.

-Alternatively, Figure4.py has some suggestions for reading in these graphml files and aggregating these node importance scores using pandas and networkx and generating a single dataframe.

 ### Pathway analysis